Brandon-short/Brandon-short.github.io/ccna.md

 ## Duplexes and Speeds
 - happens when autonegotation fails or manual configurations are incorrect
 - causes performance issues

+## IP & Connections
 -

 ## OSPF